ckyeungac/COMP4211_MachineLearning_Spring2018/README.md

 # COMP4211 (Spring2018)

-This tutorial series is perpared by [Chun-Kit Yeung](https://ckyeungac.com)
+This tutorial series is perpared by [Kit Yeung](https://ckyeungac.github.io/)

 This is a repository to store the tutorials materials for [COMP4211 - Mahcine Learning in HKUST](https://course.cse.ust.hk/comp4211/).